 Swati Carr is a former Research Fellow at Extension Engine.
-She took an unusual route into education design coming from a 10+ year stint doing bioengineering research through her MS and then Ph.D.
-At Extension Engine, she designs and creates effective educational experiences on digital platforms and evaluates existing educational content against defined learning outcomes to find ways to improve them.
-She brings the scientific method, evidence-based decision making to all her work.
-Prior to Extension Engine, Swati designed authentic assessments for blended and digital learning in biosciences at MIT.
+She took an unusual route into education design coming from a 10+ year stint doing bioengineering research through her M.S. and then Ph.D.
+While at Extension Engine, she designed and created effective educational experiences on digital platforms, and evaluated existing educational content against defined learning outcomes to find ways to improve them, bringing the scientific method and evidence-based decision making to all her work.
+Prior to Extension Engine, Swati designed authentic assessments for blended and digital learning in biosciences at Massachusetts Institute of Technology.

 Like many avid exercisers, when it became clear in May 2020 that COVID-19 would keep me out of the gym for months to come, I explored getting a Peloton bike.
 Well, my excitement was short-lived: At 4′11″, I simply could not comfortably reach the handlebars.
 If they had been adjustable, if I could have pulled them closer by one inch — just one inch — the bike would have worked perfectly for me.

 In this piece, I make a case for why schools should lean into the hybrid and online course infrastructure that they have built during the pandemic.
 Hybrid and online courses and programs provide schools several advantages: